 Silent auctions are a type of charity auction in which bidders can browse, bid on, and purchase items without the supervision of an auctioneer by placing their bid electronically or on a physical sheet of paper.

-• They’re inexpensive.
-All you’ll need is a venue, the auction items, and bidders!
+- They’re inexpensive.
+All you’ll need are the auction items, your auction platform, and bidders!
 You can easily set up enticing item displays at low costs and raise even more revenue by selling concessions.

-• Bidding is kept private.
+- Bidding is kept private.
 More people will be likely to bid on items when they don’t have to engage in a bidding war in front of a large crowd.
-Silent auctions allow bidders to privately place their bids for items and wait to find out if they’ve won.
+Bidders can privately compete for items and wait to find out if they’ve won.

-• Supporters are more engaged.
-As opposed to a live format, silent auctions allow guests to mingle with each other and your nonprofit’s leaders or volunteers.
+- Supporters are more engaged.
+Without the presence of an auctioneer and simultaneous bidding, guests can mingle with each other and your nonprofit’s leaders or volunteers.
 This creates more opportunities for you to communicate your cause, connect with potential donors, and cultivate a healthy community of supporters.

-Before you can start planning your event, it’s a good idea to first understand the way silent auctions function.
+Before you can start planning your event, it’s a good idea to first understand the way it should function.

 For this event, items are typically set up throughout a physical space with a sheet of paper, called a bid sheet, at each one.
 When participants find an item they’d like, they simply write their bid amount (in dollars) with their anonymous bidding number that they receive upon registration or check-in.

-Nonprofit auction software provides a streamlined, tech-based alternative in which attendees can quickly and easily bid from their phones instead.
+Nonprofit auction software provides a streamlined, tech-based alternative in which attendees can efficiently bid from their phones instead.
 Users can then be notified when they’ve been outbid and decide to raise their bid to stay in the game.

 As participants explore your available items, individuals continually one-up each other by placing a slightly higher bid than the person before them.
 After the event, the individual with the highest bid “wins” the item in question, pays the agreed-upon amount, and is gifted the item.
 Proceeds from bids are then collected and go toward funding your mission.